msmolyakov/paddle/README.md

 // and etc...
 ```

-Sending a transaction, you can specify only the fields important for your scenario - all other fields will be set by default or calculated automatically.\
+Sending a transaction, you can specify only the fields important for your scenario - in most cases all other fields will be set by default or calculated automatically.\
 For example, you don't have to specify asset name and description for Issue transaction:

 ```java